-- 27. When a UTBC registers for GST, it must file a GST return for each return period.
+- 28. When a UTBC registers for GST it must file a GST return for each return period.
 The GST charged on a registered UTBC's taxable supplies is referred to as "output tax".
 GST that is charged on goods and services that a registered UTBC acquires is called "input tax".
-Generally, a registered UTBC may claim input tax deductions to the extent that it uses the goods or services for, or that they are available for use in, making taxable supplies.
-A registered UTBC will have to account for GST output tax on its member supplies and any other supplies it makes.
-The amount of tax payable is calculated by deducting input tax on third-party supplies from the amount of output tax. - 28.
+Generally, a registered UTBC may claim input tax deductions.
+A registered UTBC will have to account for GST output tax on its membership supplies and any other supplies it makes.
+The amount of tax payable is calculated by deducting input tax on third-party supplies from the amount of output tax. - 29.
+A GST registered member of a GST registered UTBC may use their unit in their taxable activity (for instance, if the unit is a café).
+In this case the member may be able to claim input tax deductions in relation to the membership supplies (for which levies are consideration).
+The extent to which an input tax deduction is available in relation to the membership supply will typically depend on whether the unit is used for the principal purpose of making taxable supplies.
+Remember, a GST registered member can only claim input tax deductions in relation to the membership supply if the UTBC is also registered for GST. - 30.
 Against this background of how GST can affect UTBCs, the next section deals with a UTBC's decision as to whether to register for GST.